justinmeiners/efficient-programming-with-components/03_singleton.md

 What is the difference between a class and a struct?
 The only difference is how they treat public and private.
 They're fundamentally the same.
-If I say `struct` the default field accessibility is public if I say `class` the default is private.
+If I say `struct` the default field accessibility is public.
+If I say `class` the default is private.

 Some would say, "let us make value private because that's object-oriented way".